penraru/zumi/doc/Guide: Classroom Set-Up for Linky.md

 2. When the "Linky" drive appears, navigate to the **/boot** folder.

-3. Create a file in this directory called wpa_supplicant.conf.
-Open the file and paste the following text:
+3. Place a file in this directory called wpa_supplicant.conf.
+Download the file [here.](https://drive.google.com/file/d/1_KYY2QRLB4kZ1Y1tzCxqEQ1NIvIHUdKZ/view?usp=sharing)
+When you open wpa_supplicant.conf., it should look like this:

     >network={<br>
     		  ssid="YOUR_NETWORK_NAME"<br>